edgeengineer/dbus/README.md

 ### Using Combine Extensions

 DBusSwift provides Combine extensions for reactive programming on Apple platforms.
 These extensions are conditionally compiled and only available when Combine is supported.

+You will need to install dbus with `homebrew install dbus` and run it in the background with `brew services start dbus`.

 ```swift
 import DBusSwift